SteveMcKeon/sleuthkit_custom/README.md

 # [The Sleuth Kit](http://www.sleuthkit.org/sleuthkit)
 # Stephen McKeon's version with HRFS functionality

+I have submitted a paper to IEEE for publishing - once that process is complete I'll add a more fulsome explanation of this repo, it's purpose, and why I went about creating it.

 ## INTRODUCTION
 The Sleuth Kit is an open source forensic toolkit for analyzing Microsoft and UNIX file systems and disks.
 The Sleuth Kit enables